 Once in a while, an author comes along with a singular voice and makes every description and interaction on the page a pleasure to read.
 Anderson so completely captures the quirky, hilarious, and lovably flawed Katy Kiss that I'd know her if she passed me on the street.
 An amazing talent, and I hear a sequel is in the works, so get ready for more of this vibrant creation!

-- George Weinstein, author of Hardscrabble Road & other novels
+-George Weinstein, author of Hardscrabble Road & Return to Hardscrabble Road and many other books

 Unlike most women's fiction, South of Happily goes beyond the usual themes of marriage, divorce, and family history.
 We get down to the heart of who is Katy Kiss, an astute young woman caught in the maelstrom of betrayal, grief and self-doubt.
 What is remarkable is how much humor, friendship and exotic travel keeps this story aloft, never mired in the cynicism and often surprisingly tender.